A life less busy

-We live in a world of distractions.
-But by removing bad habits and practicing a little restraint we can calm our lives and unlock a little more time.
+We live in a world of distractions, but by removing bad habits and practicing a little restraint we can calm our lives and unlock a little more time.
 Distractions include all the things that aid procrastination, for example, the television, email, social media, computer games and so on.
-Some of these things can help us to make plans and keep in touch.
-However, it’s wise not to waste our precious time aimless scrolling – something I battle with daily!
-The secret is to use these things with intention by being mindful of why we’re there.
+Some of these things can help us to make plans and keep in touch, however, it’s wise not to waste our precious time aimlessly scrolling.
+The secret is to use these things with intention.

 Take time to notice what’s distracting you and eating away at your time.
-Maybe it’s housework, the television, email or social media.
 There are many ways to push back, they can range from turning off phone notifications to processing your inbox more effectively.
 Identify what is keeping you from the life you want to live and take steps to regain control.
 Don’t be afraid to be ruthless, life moves quickly so blocking out distractions and learning effective time management can transform how you feel.
 Further reading: six ways to spend less time online and how to process your inbox and free up more time.

 ‘Life moves pretty fast.
 If you don’t stop and look around once in a while, you could miss it.’ – Ferris Bueller

 Although there are many other ways to simplify your life, I think these three are a good starting point.
 My journey began with decluttering and as I kept going I began to see the other areas that needed editing.
 By asking the question, ‘is this necessary or does it bring happiness to my life?’ you can let the non-essential stuff fall away leaving space for the people and things that bring you the greatest joy.